Returning Families

 Description:

-During the fall semester, students in third and fourth grade will explore the instrument families of the orchestra and listen to musical selections featuring the families.
-Students will also learn music theory, including note reading and rhythm, through fun interactive games, hands-on activities, and singing.
-In the spring semester, students will apply what they have learned and play the recorder.
-Students will also sing and perform for the closing program each semester.
+4 – 5: Students in fourth and fifth grade will learn about composers as well as listen to some of their famous pieces.
+In the fall they will learn music theory including note reading and rhythm through interactive games and hands-on activities.
+In the Spring semester, students will apply what they have learned and play the recorder.
+Singing is also a component of music class.
+Students will perform for the closing program each semester.

 PE